OmniVirt/OmniVirt-React-Native-SDK/README.md

   })
 }
 ```
-Please manage expanding and collapsing layout by yourself.
+You have to manage the expanding and collapsing layout by yourself.

 ## Player Properties
 ```